tedleyem/meralus.com/_posts/2018-01-01-qa-analyst-challenge.md

 ###### WE ONLY GET ONE LIFE, WASTING SOMONE'S TIME IS THE SUBTLEST FORM OF MURDER

 ## If you reading this its never too late
 Here is a guide and a list of steps I have taken to help get you a remote job as a QA Analyst position.
 My expectation is that you read this entire document, follow the steps at the bottom of the page, message me if you need help, and get you pointed in the right direction.
 BE WARNED: This will be sprinkled with quotes to help you start.
-I wrote this out because you expressed interesting in getting a remote job, breaking into the tech industry, or just looking for a career move.
-I want you to know I am here to help however I can and want you to not feel like its too late or your too old to get help starting something new.
+I wrote this out because you expressed interest in getting a remote job, breaking into the tech industry, or just looking for a career move.
+I want you to know I am here to help however I can.
+I want you to not feel like its too late or your too old to get help starting something new.

 It's never too late - never too late to start over, never too late to be happy.
 It's never too late.
 Don't focus on what was taken away.
 Find something to replace it, and acknowledge the blessing you have.

 ### QA ANALYST TERMS AND AGREEMENTS
 Your reading this because you expressed interest in breaking into the tech field and becoming an QA analyst/engineer.
 I am here to help.. with some caveats.
 As the quote at the top of this page explains, time is of the essence and I find my time to be more important than ever now that I have a child to take care of :).
-With that being said, it is your responsibility to dedicate the time and effort to break into IT industry.
+With that being said, it is your responsibility to dedicate the time and effort to land a job in the IT industry.
 The QA analyst position is a great entry level position that can be used to find a remote job and ease yourself into the life of an IT professional.
 The time it takes for someone to get into the industry all relates to a few factors.
 * How much time you spend learning new things
 * How quickly it takes for you to understands things
-* How long it takes you to ask questions (having me as someone in the industry that can answer the simple and complex questions is like having Lebron James's trainers and nutritionists and is a tool that should be abused at all times)
+* How long it takes you to ask questions (having me as someone in the industry that can answer the simple and complex questions is like having Lebron James's trainers and nutritionists which can be a tool that should be abused at all times)

 I have ready success stories of people who dedicated a month and landed a 50k salary job, and stories of people who spent 9 months or 2 years to get to that level.
 It all comes down to how disciplined you are to study.
 External factors like family, moving, illness, and other things may slow you down but you should make sure that they don't stop or halt your progress indefinitely.
 If you ever fall back in your studies try and use this quote to help you along the way.